uctb/UCTB/docs/sphinx/md_file/index.md

 ## Tutorial

-- Compare different version of AMulti-GCLSTM
+- Compare different version of STMeta

 - ##### [Use datasets from UCTB](./static/tutorial.html)